Eviction Lawyer in Philadelphia

 - Step 1: Notice.
 You are required to provide the tenant notice of your intent to evict.

 - Step 2: Filing Suit.
-If the tenant does not vacate after the appropriate notice period has expired, your attorney may file a complaint.
+Your attorney may file a complaint if the tenant does not vacate after the appropriate notice period has expired.

 - Step 4: Form of Resolution.
-At this juncture, the parties will be given the opportunity to either agree to attempt resolution via negotiation between parties, via mediation, or contest.
-If the parties fail to agree, contest will be the default, and a trial will be held.
-If negotiation or mediation are agreed to, any agreement created at court is binding.
+At this juncture, the parties can either agree to attempt resolution via negotiation between parties, mediation, or contest.
+If the parties disagree, a contest will be the default, and a trial will be held.
+Any agreement created at court is binding if negotiation or mediation is agreed to.
 Failure by the tenant to adhere to the results of negotiation or mediation will force the continuation of the eviction process.

 - Step 5: Contest.
-If a trial is desired, mediation fails, or either party defaults on an in court agreement, then contest will ensue.
-The tenant may at this point agree to Judgment for Possession by Agreement, meaning they will vacate within a specified period of time.
+If a trial is desired, mediation fails, or either party defaults on an in-court agreement, a contest will ensue.
+The tenant may, at this point, agree to Judgment for Possession by Agreement, meaning they will vacate within a specified period.
 If this does not occur, the tenant will have 10 days to appeal upon your winning at trial.